Cinnamon Baked Apples

 Cinnamon Baked Apples with Oats & Pecans mixture on top and scoop of vanilla ice cream

-These cinnamon baked apples are made with only 6 ingredients and are such a fun way to use fresh apples during the fall.
+These cinnamon-baked apples with oats are made with only 6 ingredients and are such a fun way to use fresh apples during the fall.
 The buttery pecan crisp topping adds a warmth and crunch to the baked apples that makes them feel like individual servings of apple crisp.

 More apple desserts to try: